 The best way to prevent sore throats is to avoid the germs that cause them and practice good hygiene.
 Follow these tips and teach your child to do the same:

-- Wash your hands thoroughly and frequently, especially after using the toilet, before eating, and after sneezing or coughing.
+- Wash your hands thoroughly and frequently for at least 20 seconds, especially after using the toilet, before and after eating, and after sneezing or coughing.

 - Avoid sharing food, drinking glasses or utensils.

-- Cough or sneeze into a tissue and throw it away.
+- Cough or sneeze into a tissue and throw it away, and then wash your hands.
 When necessary, sneeze into your elbow.

 - Use alcohol-based hand sanitizers as an alternative to washing hands when soap and water aren't available.

 - Avoid touching public phones or drinking fountains with your mouth.

 - Regularly clean and disinfect phones, doorknobs, light switches, remotes and computer keyboards.
 When you travel, clean phones, light switches and remotes in your hotel room.